 How to set up delivery options on my Webshop

-Your website's Webshop can be set to operate in a number of delivery modes depending on your requirements.
+Your webshop can be set to operate in a number of delivery modes depending on your requirements.

 Delivery calculation modes: